thedayisntgray/thedayisntgray.github.io/consulting/index.md

 ---
 # Building Strategic AI Solutions
 Hey 👋🏾,

 My name is Landon, and I'm the founder of Identus Consulting.
 I help teams turn big ideas into real products.

-I specialize in using Ruby; however, I can also support organizations in various languages, tools, or ecosystems to create smart, scalable, and effective AI-driven applications and solutions.
+I specialize in **Ruby** development, but my expertise spans across multiple languages, tools, and ecosystems.
+This allows me to build **smart, scalable, and effective AI-driven applications** that fit your needs.

-My focus is on developing MVPs and leading strategic initiatives that align with your business goals and propel you forward swiftly.
-Whether you're building a new MVP, needing help managing a recently launched project, or seeking to streamline existing operations, I'm here to build powerful solutions that grow with you.
+Whether you're:

+- Building a new MVP
+- Managing a recently launched project
+- Streamlining your operations

+I'm here to deliver solutions that grow with you, aligning with your business goals and helping you move forward quickly.

 ## Services